pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 // CSIDriverStatus represents dynamic information about the driver and
 // the storage provided by it, like for example current capacity. type CSIDriverStatus struct {
-	// Each driver can provide different kinds of storage.
+	// Each driver can provide access to different storage pools
-	// +patchMergeKey=storageClassName
-	// +patchStrategy=merge
-	// +listType=map
-	// +listMapKey=storageClassName
-	// +optional
-	Storage []CSIStorage `patchStrategy:"merge" patchMergeKey:"storageClassName" json:"storage,omitempty" protobuf:"bytes,1,opt,name=storage"`
-}

-// CSIStorage contains information for one particular kind of storage
-// provided by a CSI driver.
-type CSIStorage struct {
-	// The storage class name matches the name of some actual
-	// `StorageClass`, in which case the information applies when
-	// using that storage class for a volume.
-There are also two
-	// special names:
-	// - <ephemeral> for storage used by ephemeral inline volumes (which
-	//   don't use a storage class)
-	// - <fallback> for storage that is the same regardless of the storage class;
+	// (= subsets of the overall storage with certain shared
-	//   it is applicable if there is no other, more specific entry StorageClassName string `json:"storageClassName" protobuf:"bytes,1,name=storageClassName"`

-	// A CSI driver may allocate storage from one or more pools
-	// with different attributes.
-The entries must have names that
-	// are unique inside this list.
+	// attributes).
 	//
 	// +patchMergeKey=name
 	// +patchStrategy=merge
 	// +listType=map
 	// +listMapKey=name
 	// +optional
-	Pools []CSIStoragePool `patchStrategy:"merge" patchMergeKey:"name" json:"pools,omitempty" protobuf:"bytes,2,opt,name=pools"`
+	Storage []CSIStoragePool `patchStrategy:"merge" patchMergeKey:"name" json:"storage,omitempty" protobuf:"bytes,1,opt,name=storage"`
 }

-const (
-	// FallbackStorageClassName is used for a CSIStorage element which
-	// applies when there isn't a more specific element for the
-	// current storage class or ephemeral volume.
-	FallbackStorageClassName = "<fallback>"

-	// EphemeralStorageClassName is used for storage from which
-	// ephemeral volumes are allocated.
-	EphemeralStorageClassName = "<ephemeral>"
-)

-// CSIStoragePoolInfo identifies one particular storage pool and
+// CSIStoragePool identifies one particular storage pool and
 // stores the corresponding attributes.
 //
 // A pool might only be accessible from a subset of the nodes in the